 Now let’s discuss the Vapor Absorption Refrigeration Cycle.

-2.Vapor Absorption Refrigeration Cycle or Vapor Absorption Refrigeration System(VARS):
+2.Vapor Absorption Refrigeration Cycle or Vapor Absorption Refrigeration System(VARS) PDF:

 In the vapor absorption process, the compression process of the vapor compression cycle is replaced by an absorber, a generator and a pump.